What Men Live By

-"What Men Live By" is a short story written by Russian author Leo Tolstoy in 1885.
+"What Men Live By" (also translated as "What People Live By") is a short story written by Russian author Leo Tolstoy in 1885.
 It is one of the short stories included in his collection What Men Live By, and Other Tales, published in 1885.
 The compilation also included the written pieces "The Three Questions", "The Coffee-House of Surat", and "How Much Land Does a Man Need?".

 Aleksandr Solzhenitsyn refers to the story in Cancer Ward.

 Characters

 Simon – A humble and poor shoemaker.